 Mobile numbers often use a different prefix than local numbers even if they were purchased in the same region.

 This means that the cost of making a call to a mobile number often varies from the cost of making a call to a landline.
-CallRail's mobile surcharge rates apply to all tracking numbers outside of the US & Canada.
+CallRail's mobile surcharge rates apply to all tracking numbers outside of the US and Canada.

 How CallRail Reads International Numbers